 Return pot to stove.
 Add in tomatoes, tomato sauce, and tomato paste.
 Add salt, pepper, garlic powder, and Italian seasoning to meat mixture.
 Simmer for 10 minutes or less.
 Adjust seasonings to your preferred tasting.

 While mixture is simmering, make your cheese mixture.
-Combine ricotta cheese, 1/2 cup of Parmesan cheese, 4 ounces of shredded cheese, and egg.
+Combine ricotta cheese, 1/2 cup of Parmesan cheese, 4 ounces of Italian shredded cheese blend, and egg.
 Blend cheese mixture until smooth.

 Spread 1 cup of meat mixture onto bottom of baking dish - preferably 9x13.
 Top with 3 wheat lasagna noodles.
 Spread 1/3 of ricotta cheese mixture on top of noodles along with 1/3 of meat mixture.
 Repeat layers above 2 more times.
 Sprinkle 1/2 cup of Parmesan cheese mix on top of sauce.
 Top with 4 ounces of Italian cheese blend mix.
 Garnish with chopped parsley.